FAQ's

 S.C.O.B.Y. stands for a “Symbiotic Culture of Bacteria & Yeast” (similar to a sourdough starter).
 It’s essentially the combination of bacteria and yeast that is the “engine” of the fermentation.

-Does Flying Embers uses a SCOBY to make its hard kombucha?
+Does Flying Embers use a SCOBY to make its hard kombucha?

 Yes.
-We have a kombucha SCOBY that we blend with Champagne yeast in order to increase the alcohol and create fine bubbles and a crisp flavor.
+We have a kombucha SCOBY that we blend with wine yeast in order to increase the alcohol and create fine bubbles and a crisp flavor.

 Can Flying Embers kombucha products be used to start a new SCOBY?